Reducing emissions in Chile by promoting the use of combined heat and power plants in industry and commerce

 Title: Reducing emissions in Chile by promoting the use of combined heat and power plants in industry and commerce

-Lead executing agency: Chilean Ministry of Energy, Chilean Agency for Energy Efficiency (AChEE)
+Lead executing agency: Chilean Ministry of Energy, Chilean Agency for Energy Efficiency (ASE)

-Fossil fuels, mainly imported coal, are used to generate over 65% of Chile’s electricity.
+Fossil fuels, mainly imported coal, are used to generate over 40 per cent of Chile’s electricity.
 Not only does this result in the release of significant volumes of harmful greenhouse gases, it also means Chile is dependent on imports of these fossil energies.

 Small and medium-sized CHP plants are increasingly used in Chilean industry and commerce.
 The standardisation and regulatory framework for CHP plants is improved and the technical competence of Chilean specialist institutions is broadened.

 The project will be implemented in close cooperation with the Chilean Ministry of Energy and the National Agency for Energy Efficiency (ASE).
 It analyses the market potential of new CHP solutions, introduces new technologies and trains local skilled workers in quality assurance for CHP plants installed in Chile.
 Experience gained in Chile will be shared with neighbouring countries, including Argentina, Bolivia, Peru, Colombia and Ecuador, in order to incentivise similar cogeneration projects and in so doing help further reduce greenhouse gas emissions.